JayGoldberg/MoSShE/README.txt

 	* "tw_cli" from 3ware (now: LSI) for Raid3ware checks
 	* "mysqladm" for MySQL checks
 	* "apcaccess" for UPS checks
+	* postfix and dovecot checks only work on SYSTEMD systems

 for web interface:
 	* webserver - which can server static files (= nearly any)